Who is Daniel?

-The increasing demand for my time, as well as the growing needs of a certain little girl in my home (hi, Sophie!), have me now incurring the expense of a workspace in San Francisco.
+The increasing demand for my time, as well as the growing needs of a certain little girl in my home (hi, Sophie!), have me now incurring the expenses for my practice.
 As such, I must now begin charging clients in order to continue my work.
-Kali-Ki Reiki sessions will be charged on a sliding scale beginning at $75.
+Kali-Ki Reiki sessions will be charged on a sliding scale beginning at $100.
 As always, no one is ever turned away for lack of funds.
 Those unable to compensate financially may perform commensurate acts of kindness for others in their community.

 What can I expect from a Reiki session with Daniel?

 Set the Intention

 During a typical (if there is such a thing) hourlong Reiki session, we will open 15 minutes of conversation about your expectations and intentions.
 From there, we’ll make sure you’re in a comfortable, resting position.
 Daniel will then work with your energetic system to balance flow throughout, bringing focus to any areas in need of attention.

 This is done fully clothed, and can be accomplished with hands on or off, depending on your comfort level.
 Every effort is made to respect each client’s privacy and integrity throughout the session.
 The hands on practice is light touch, over the clothes and never in any “personal” areas of the body.
 The active portion of the session can last anywhere from 15 to 45 minutes, with an average length of 30.
 Once complete, you’ll be given as much time as you need to come back to your body and open your eyes.